 THERAPEUTIC FOCUS

-We are focused on Providing Therapeutic Solutions for Substance Use Disorders with High Unmet Medical Needs
+We are focused on Providing Therapeutic Solutions for Acute Cannabinoid Intoxication with High Unmet Medical Needs

-Cannabinoid intoxication has become a widespread health issue in the United States, particularly in the increasing number of states that have legalized cannabis for personal and recreational use.
-The ingestion of large quantities of tetrahydrocannabinol (“THC”), typically via edible products and synthetic cannabinoids, is a major cause of cannabinoid intoxication and therefore a leading cause of THC-related emergency room visits.
+Acute Cannabinoid Intoxication (ACI) has become a widespread health issue in the United States, particularly in the increasing number of states that have legalized cannabis for medical and/or recreational use.
+The ingestion of large quantities of tetrahydrocannabinol (“THC”), typically via edible products is a major cause of cannabinoid intoxication and therefore a leading cause of THC-related emergency room visits.

 In recent years, hospital emergency rooms across the United States have seen a dramatic increase in treating patients with cannabis-related conditions.
-Growth of cannabis-associated emergency department (ED) visits has accelerated to a 15% CAGR since the first states legalized cannabis in 2012.
+Growth of cannabis-associated emergency department (ED) visits accelerated to a 15% CAGR between 2012, when the first states legalized cannabis to 2018.
+After a brief plateau during COVID likely due to the avoidance of hospital exposure, however with the recent support to decriminalize we expect further growth to occur

-According to a published scientific paper that provided a national estimate based on data from The Nationwide Emergency Department Sample (NEDS), the largest all-payer database in the United States that provides estimates of hospital-owned emergency department visits, the number of cannabis-associated ED visits was estimated to have surpassed 1.7 million in 2019.
-We believe the number of cannabis-related hospitalizations will increase substantially as more states legalize cannabis for medical and recreational use.”
-Given these circumstances, there is an urgent need for a treatment to reverse the symptoms of cannabinoid intoxication.
+According to a published scientific paper that provided a national estimate based on data from The Nationwide Emergency Department Sample (NEDS), the largest all-payer database in the United States that provides estimates of hospital-owned emergency department visits, the number of cannabis-associated ED visits was estimated to have surpassed 1.8 million in 2021.
+We believe the number of cannabis-related hospitalizations will increase substantially as more states legalize cannabis for medical and recreational use.
+There is an urgent need for a treatment to reverse the symptoms of acute cannabinoid intoxication and unintentional cannabis poisoning.

 Prescriber research via a survey of emergency room physicians shows a significant unmet medical need for cannabinoid intoxication.
 According to the survey, on a scale of 0 (no need) to 10 (significant need), physicians scored on average of 7.52, indicating they believe there is a strong need for a cannabinoid antagonist to treat cannabis intoxication.